clutchski/caribou/README.md

 run programmatically from within your application:

     """
-    an example illustrating how to run a migration programmatically.
+    An example illustrating how to run a migration programmatically.
     """

     import caribou